 First, we’re going to give you our step-by-step guide to ensuring that your child is safe every time you get in the car.
 Putting your baby in a car seat isn’t as easy as plopping them in the best baby lounger out there.
 It takes some work.

-Keep in mind that this checklist is entirely dependant on the fact that you are following all car seat safety laws and have installed your seat correctly.
+Keep in mind that this checklist is entirely dependent on the fact that you are following all car seat safety laws and have installed your pram hire noosa seat correctly.

 1. Is the Harness at the Right Height?